hardcamls/zprize/msm-test.md

 ```

 The image built from the source at the time of writing will produce an FPGA
 AFI that runs at 278MHz, automatically clocked down from 280MHz by Vitis.
-We
-have also provided this AFI we built and tested with in the home directory of
-the fpga (runner) box, as well as in the s3 bucket provided to us in a `/afis`
-folder.

 We have done repeated builds to make sure the image built from source is
 identical to what we tested.
 As a checkpoint, here are a few checksums that will